MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/overview.md

 - Monitoring and automation to simplify management for large-scale deployments.
 - Multiple ways to get support.

 These capabilities require no extra cost and almost no administration.
-They allow you to focus on rapid app development and accelerate your time to market rather than allocating precious time and resources to managing virtual machines and infrastructure.
+They allow you to focus on rapid app development and accelerate your time to market rather than allocating time and resources to managing virtual machines and infrastructure.
 In addition, you can continue to develop your application with the open-source tools and platform of your choice to deliver the speed and efficiency that your business demands without learning new skills.

 Azure Database for MySQL - Flexible Server also supports reserved instances.
 If your production workloads have predictable compute capacity requirements, using reserved instances can help you save costs.